UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

     summ = x + y
     println("The sum of the two numbers is ", summ)
     ```

+    - Enter two numbers, like 2 & 3.

     ??? note "Solution for HPC2N"